zerox1212/python-opcua-modbus-driver/README.md

 4. The server will instantiate a python `Device` object which has an `update` method for getting data from Modbus
 5. MyDevice links to the modbus driver via parameters from OPC UA, so it can be configued from an HMI or UA client

 This example is not tested and has never been run.
 It is a generic starting point created from a working implementation.

+Dependencies:
+python-opcua
+modbus_tk